WestDRI/wgpages/content/distributedWorkshop.md

 batch jobs on an HPC cluster, so we'll be using Julia from the command line.

 > **Pause**: We will now distribute accounts and passwords to connect to the cluster.

+Our training cluster has:

+1. one login node with 16 *"persistent"* cores and 32GB memory, and
+1. 16 compute nodes with 2 *"compute"* cores and 7.5GB memory each.

 #### Julia packages on the training cluster